OSeMOSYS/osemosys_global/docs/getting-started.md

     ```
 :::

-### Example 1

-**Goal**: Run the workflow with default settings.
-This will produce a model
-of India from 2015 to 2050 with 8 timeslices per year, and solve it using CBC.

 :::{warning}
 If you installed CPLEX or Gurobi instead of CBC, you must first change this in
 the configuration file at `config/config.yaml`
 :::

+### Example 1

+**Goal**: Run the workflow with default settings.
+This will produce a model
+of India from 2015 to 2050 with 8 time slices per year, and solve it using CBC.

 1. Run the command `snakemake -c`.
 The time to build and solve the model will
-vary depending on your computer, but in general, from start to finish the
+vary depending on your computer, but in general, this example will finish
-workflow will finish within minutes for this example.
+within minutes .

     ```bash
     (osemosys-global) ~/osemosys_global$ snakemake -c